iomicroservices/baselink-nuxt/content/services/tradespeople/plumber/pipe-repair-replacement.md

 What you get with pipe repair and replacement

 #description
 From small leaks to major pipe bursts, our skilled plumbers{{ $doc.location }} repair and replace faulty pipework quickly and safely.
-Whether it’s copper, plastic, or old lead piping, we’ll restore your water flow.
+Whether it's copper, plastic, or old lead piping, we'll restore your water flow.
 Your job will be managed by our dedicated support team for a reliable service every time.

 #items